Review of Cheetah, Negative Man, Blue Devil, Trigon

 Paint - Blue Devil, Cheetah ***1/2; Trigon, Negative Man ***;

 Accessories - Trigon ***1/2; Blue Devil ***; Negative Man , Cheetah **

 Fun Factor - ****

 Value - **

 Overall - Blue Devil, Trigon, Cheetah ***1/2; Negative Man ***

 Where to Buy

 These are hitting retailers right now.
-Online options
+Online options include these site sponsors:

 has the set for $130.
 Remember, getting the variants is a crap shoot.